Our mission is to provide Sanctuary to those in need.

 Ancient Foundations of the Iseum

 The Goddess Aset, who equates with Mother Earth, has been worshiped longer than any other deity.
 She was first worshiped in Ancient Egyptian religion, and later her worship spread throughout the Roman Empire and the greater Greco-Roman world.
 Ancient Egyptian religion was a complex system of polytheistic beliefs and rituals which were an integral part of Ancient Egyptian society.
 It centered on the Egyptians’ interaction with many Deities including Aset who were believed to be present in, and in control of, the forces of nature.
 Rituals such as prayers and offerings were efforts to provide for the gods and gain their favor.
-Individuals could interact with the gods for their own purposes, appealing for their help through prayer or compelling them to act through magic.
+Individuals could pray to the gods/goddesses and appeal for their help through the offerings of priests compelling them to act through magic.

 Community and Housing